-Secondly, the user will fire a job submission by clicking a
+Secondly, the user will fire a job submission by clicking a button.

-button.
 Receiving this event, the portlet will submit a job to the remote server's job scheduler, which will pick the MEME application to run.
 To submit a job, we use two Java CoG classes: GramJob for managing job submission and GassServer for receiving outputs from the remote server.
-If a user wants to see outputs on a screen instead of saving as a file, the MEME portlet will run a GASS server, which is designed to receive outputs from a remote server in an on-line manner, so that the user can see outputs directly through the portlet.
+More specifically, before submission of the MEME command, a Resource Specification Language (RSL) [7] string is created as an input of GramJob class to define a MEME job with its working directory, location of input file, and location of outputs from stdout/stderr.
+If a user wants to see outputs on a screen instead of saving as a file, the MEME portlet will run a GASS server, which is designed to receive outputs from a remote server in an on-line manner, and include the GASS server information in the RSL string so that the user can see outputs directly through the portlet.
 Regarding the submit options, a user can choose to submit a job in two modes: interactive mode and batch mode.
 While the user should wait to receive results in interactive mode, in batch mode a user can check the result later instead of waiting for immediate output.
-To enable a user to access the result later in batch job submission, the portlet saves a job handle string returned by GramJob class after job submission into a persistent storage so that a user can retrieve job results anytime even after logging out.
+To enable a user to access the result later in batch job submission, the portlet saves a job handle string returned by getIDAsString() of GramJob after job submission into a persistent storage.
+In the MEME portlet, job handles are saved by using Portlet-Preferences's save() function so that a user can retrieve anytime even after logging out.

 Thirdly, after submitting a job in a batch mode, the user can check from the MEME portlet whether the job is finished or not.
-By retrieving the job handles saved in the previous step, the portlet will check the status of the job by using CoG's Gram class.
+By retrieving the job handles saved in the previous step, the portlet will check the status of the job by calling jobStatus() function of Gram class with a job handle as an input.